 I had also considered Niah Caves, but then the caves are located somewhere in the middle of Sibu and Miri, two cities that were a part of my Borneo trip this time.
 And it’s relatively far from either of them, that the only option for me is to go back and forth.
 Not an ideal option for me, so then Bako seems like the best place to go in this situation.
 It’s an active vacation destination that is easier to reach from the city center.

-It’s also worth to note that Bako National Park is the first national park in entire Malaysia.
+It’s also worth to note that Bako National Park is the first national park in entire Sarawak.
 Started operating in 1957, Bako offers the perfect introduction to Sarawak’s forests and wildlife which contain a wide range of vegetation.

 As for now, Malaysia has got numerous national parks that you could visit nowadays.
 The most popular one is probably Taman Negara National Park around Pahang.
 Which I’ve never been to before.

 And if that’s not enough reason to visit Bako, it is also easily accessible from Kuching with a relatively low budget from the city center.
 There’s plenty of things to do in Bako too, from hiking to just enjoying the nature life.
 If you’re into some of those activities and looking into taking some proper gear to support your hobby, you can check out Gear We Are to see if anything there fits your needs.

 Bako National Park from Kuching by Bus

 The day before going to Bako, I went to Semenggoh with Gabriel, a grab driver that took me back to the hostel from Kuching Cat Museum.
 He was taking another guest to Bako from Kuching on the same day, and he offered me a lift in the morning.
 However, I was already planning to leave later in the afternoon for some reasons and I had to refuse.